Nationalmuseum robbery

-The Nationalmuseum robbery was the robbery of three paintings worth a combined total of $30–45 million USD from the Nationalmuseum in Stockholm, Sweden, on 22 December 2000.
+The Nationalmuseum robbery was the robbery of three paintings worth a combined total of US$30–45 million from the Nationalmuseum in Stockholm, Sweden, on 22 December 2000.
 The stolen paintings were a self-portrait by Rembrandt and two Renoir paintings, Conversation and Young Parisian.
 The paintings have been recovered.

 Robbery and initial investigation (2000–2001)

 At about 4:55 p.m., after setting off bombs in two cars at hotels nearby as a distraction for the police, a man armed with a submachine gun accompanied by two men with handguns threatened the guards and made off with three paintings.
 The robbers escaped by throwing nails on the road to hinder the police cars, and fleeing in a motorboat they had moored in a nearby waterway.

 In January 2001, the police received a ransom demand for several million kronor from a lawyer acting on behalf of the thieves with photos of the paintings to prove it was real, but they refused to pay.
 Also in January, the masterminds of the scheme, Alexander Petrov and Stefan Nordström, as well as the lawyer who acted on their behalf as a negotiator and several other accomplices were arrested which led to the conviction of Petrov, Nordström, and three others in July of the same year.
 Despite the arrests, the police would not recover any of the paintings until two months later, when they recovered Conversation in an unrelated drug raid.
 An official police statement on the raid stated: "We weren't looking for the painting so it was a bonus when we found it."